eddyashton/for.ClimateAction/README.md

 Microsoft makes millions of dollars in profits by helping fossil fuel companies extract more oil.
 In this week's company-wide all-hands, our CEO, Satya Nadella, defended our contracts with Big Oil by suggesting that our technology helps them in their R&D efforts to develop sustainable energy.
 Yet, this is in clear contradiction to the ambitions of fossil fuel-CEOs and even other Microsoft leaders: Azure Executive Tom Keane, in discussing [Microsoft's multimillion dollar contract with Chevron](https://news.microsoft.com/transform/chevron-fuels-digital-transformation-with-new-microsoft-partnership/), asked "How can we [..] more efficiently do oil exploration?
 Or more efficiently do sensor management from an offshore oil rig?"

-Furthermore, Microsoft struck a deal last year with Norweigen petroleum company Equinor worth ["hundreds of millions of dollars"](https://www.marketscreener.com/EQUINOR-1413290/news/Equinor-and-Microsoft-in-Cloud-Services-Partnership-Deal-26794775/) and participated in an oil and gas conference with the goal of ["Empowering Oil and Gas with AI."](https://news.microsoft.com/en-xm/2018/11/12/microsoft-demonstrates-the-power-of-ai-and-cloud-to-oil-and-gas-players-at-adipec-2018/ ) Earlier this year, Microsoft announced a new contract with [Exxon Mobil](https://www.reuters.com/article/us-exxon-mobil-microsoft-cloud/exxon-microsoft-strike-cloud-computing-agreement-for-u-s-shale-idUSKCN1QB1N8
+Furthermore, Microsoft struck a deal last year with Norwegian petroleum company Equinor worth ["hundreds of millions of dollars"](https://www.marketscreener.com/EQUINOR-1413290/news/Equinor-and-Microsoft-in-Cloud-Services-Partnership-Deal-26794775/) and participated in an oil and gas conference with the goal of ["Empowering Oil and Gas with AI."](https://news.microsoft.com/en-xm/2018/11/12/microsoft-demonstrates-the-power-of-ai-and-cloud-to-oil-and-gas-players-at-adipec-2018/ ) Earlier this year, Microsoft announced a new contract with [Exxon Mobil](https://www.reuters.com/article/us-exxon-mobil-microsoft-cloud/exxon-microsoft-strike-cloud-computing-agreement-for-u-s-shale-idUSKCN1QB1N8
 ), which the company boasts to be "the industry's largest in cloud computing."

 As Microsoft workers, we've been made complicit.